 In this section, we evaluate the performance of the proposed method on visualization and classification tasks on benchmark data sets.
-We implement the main body of our algorithm in MATLAB and solve the optimization problems with MOSEK optimization software (Mosek, 2009).
-We stop the algorithm when the objective function value of the current iteration is not less than $(1 - \tau)$ times the objective function value of the previous iteration.
-The parameter τ is set to 0.001 in our experiments (see Section 6.4).
-To compare, we use MATLAB implementation of LFDA (Sugiyama, 2007) with default parameters.
+We implement the main body of our algorithm in MATLAB and solve the optimization problems with MOSEK optimization software [23].
+We stop the algorithm when the objective function value of the current iteration is not less than $(1-\tau)$ times the objective function value of the previous iteration.
+The parameter $\tau$ is set to 0.001 in our experiments (see Section 6.4).
+To compare, we use MATLAB implementation of LFDA [9] with default parameters.

 6.1.
-Data Visualization
+Data visualization

-We compare PCA, LFDA, and our proposed LPK for data visualization on small benchmark data sets, namely IRIS, THYROID DISEASE, LETTER RECOGNITION, and IM-AGE SEGMENTATION from the UCI machine learning repository (Asuncion and Newman, 2007).
-On these multiclass data sets, we merge certain classes, as done by Sugiyama (2007), to obtain multimodal two-class problems.
+We compare PCA, LFDA, and our proposed LPK for data visualization on small benchmark data sets, namely Iris, Thyroid Disease, Letter Recognition, and Image Segmentation from the UCI machine learning repository [24].
+On these multiclass data sets, we merge certain classes, as done by Sugiyama et al. [9], to obtain multimodal two-class problems.
 In PCA and LFDA methods, we extract two dimensions by using the first two principal directions.
-In LPK method using SVM with the linear kernel, we use two regions (p = 2) with the linear gating model and project data points to one dimension (r = 1) in each region.
+In LPK method using SVM with the linear kernel, we use two regions (p=2) with the linear gating model and project data points to one dimension (r=1) in each region.

-On IRIS, we combine Setosa and Virginica into a single class to obtain multimodality.
-Fig. 3 shows the twodimensional projected feature spaces found by each method.
+On Iris, we combine Setosa and Virginica into a single class to obtain multimodality.
+Fig. 3 shows the two-dimensional projected feature spaces found by each method.
 Both PCA and LFDA preserve within-class modality but could not achieve a clear between-class separation.
 However, our proposed LPK achieves a clear between-class separation while preserving within-class modality.

-On THYROID DISEASE, we merge Hypothyroidism and Hyperthyroidism classes into one class.
+On Thyroid Disease, we merge Hypothyroidism and Hyperthyroidism classes into one class.
 As we can see from Fig. 4, all three methods obtain similar results but LPK has better separation between within-class modalities.

-On LETTER RECOGNITION, we construct a two-class data set by combining 'A' and 'C' letters into one class versus 'B' letter in another class.
+On Letter Recognition, we construct a two-class data set by combining 'A' and 'C' letters into one class versus 'B' letter in another class.
 LFDA achieves a good separation between clusters whereas PCA is not able to separate the samples from 'B' and 'C' letters (see Fig. 5).
 LPK also achieves good separation between different classes but it could not separate letters 'A' and 'C' as well as LFDA.
 This is mainly because of the discriminative nature of LPK, the main goal is to separate different classes rather than preserving multimodality in one class.

-On IMAGE SEGMENTATION, we combine Brickface and Sky classes into one class and treat Foilage as another class.
+On Image Segmentation, we combine Brickface and Sky classes into one class and treat Foilage as another class.
 Fig. 6 shows that PCA and LFDA are not able to separate Brickface and Foilage classes, whereas LPK obtains three different clusters for each class while maintaining a good between-class separation.

 6.2.
-Face Recognition
+Face recognition

-We also compare PCA and LPK on the OLIVETTI face recognition data set in order to see the performance of LPK in a real-life scenario with a very high dimensional feature space.
-OLIVETTI data set consists of 10 different 64×64 grayscale images of 40 subjects.
-We construct a two-class data set by combining male subjects (36 subjects) into one class versus female subjects (4 subjects) in another class.
-In both methods, we project data points to a twodimensional space.
-PCA extracts these two dimensions by using the first two principal directions, and LPK using SVM with the linear kernel divides the original feature space
+We also compare PCA and LPK on the Olivetti face recognition data set in order to see the performance of LPK in a real-life scenario with a very high dimensional feature space.
+Olivetti data set consists of 10 different $64 \times 64$ grayscale images

-Figure 3: Data visualization for IRIS data set.
+Fig. 3.
+Data visualization for Iris data set.